jskeet/DemoCode/Drums/index.md

 All source code is in the [Drums directory of the GitHub repo](https://github.com/jskeet/DemoCode/tree/master/Drums).

+This is not a MIDI sequencer or anything similar; it's purely for fetching and manipulating information from Roland V-Drum kits.

+I'm very grateful to Roland for providing the [TD-17 MIDI implementation](https://www.roland.com/global/support/by_product/td-17/owners_manuals/b28f606f-fa2e-4cb3-b4ec-1d25ce06a918/) document which has been absolutely vital in writing this code.

 # Requirements

 - Windows 8.1 or Windows 10